-\$146,835 Amount received in government grants 482 Family support hours provided 14 Number of individual parents engaged in parenting education programs 32 Number of families engaged in Council-run supported playgroups 20 Number of Council-run supported playgroup sessions held
+\$146,8 Amount received in government grants 482 Family support hours provided 14 Number of individual parents engaged in parenting education programs 32 Number of families engaged in Council- run supported playgroups 20 Number of Council- run supported playgroup sessions held Young people 375 Number of times young people (aged 12 and over) accessed Council programs

-Young people

-375 Number of times young people (aged 12 and over) accessed Council programs 1,219 Number of times young people (aged 8 to 11 years) accessed Council programs
+Number of times young people

-The Raising Resilience in Children and Young People parent information session was offered online in December with great interest and attendance both at the session and via accessing the session recording.
+- The Raising Resilience in Children and Young People parent information session was offered online in December with great interest and attendance both at the session and via accessing the session recording.

+- The Integrated Family Services program

+received ongoing certification upon

+completion of an external audit in December.

+The auditor noted positive client feedback and

+acknowledgment of the family workers.
+The

+audit methodology included service user

+feedback.

-- The Integrated Family Services program received ongoing certification upon completion of an external audit in December.
-The auditor noted positive client feedback and acknowledgment of the family workers.
-The audit methodology included service user feedback. - Updated the Youth Access Grant guidelines and launched a round of grant funding.
+- Updated the Youth Access Grant guidelines and launched a round of grant funding.

 Applications closed in December and the applications are going through the panel assessment process.